fantix/easy-edgedb/chapter15/index.md

 }
 ```

-## Setting your own error messages
+## 自定义错误信息（Setting your own error messages）

 Since `expression on` is so flexible, you can use it in almost any way you can imagine.
 But it's not certain that the user will know about this constraint - there's no message informing the user of this.
 Meanwhile, the automatically generated error message we have right now is not helping the user at all: